cosmos/academy/docs/content/testnets.rst

 For those who want to either run a full node or become a validator by joining the latest Cosmos testnet, see the `Cosmos testnet repo README <https://github.com/cosmos/testnets/blob/master/README.md>`__.

 End-users who want to run the UI should download the `latest Voyager binary <https://github.com/cosmos/voyager/releases>`__.
-(TODO explain this better)

 There are no long-running Tendermint testnets currently maintained, but you can see the `Tendermint testnet repo <https://github.com/tendermint/testnets>`__ for archives of previous testnets.